-Coronavirus (COVID-19) Infection Survey, antibody and vaccination data, UK: 7 July 2021
+Coronavirus (COVID-19) Infection Survey, antibody and vaccination data, UK: 21 July 2021

-Estimates forEngland, Wales, Northern Ireland and Scotland.
-This survey is being delivered in partnership with University of Oxford, University of Manchester, Public Health England and WellcomeTrust.
-This study is jointly led by the ONS and the Department for Health and Social Care (DHSC) working with the University of Oxford and UK Biocentre to collect and test samples.
+Antibody and vaccination data by UK country and regions in England from the Coronavirus (COVID-19) Infection Survey.
+This analysis has been produced in partnership with University of Oxford, University of Manchester, Public Health England, and Wellcome Trust.
+This study is jointly led by the ONS and the Department for Health and Social Care (DHSC) working with the University of Oxford and Lighthouse Laboratories to collect and test samples.

-Contact: Rhiannon Yapp and Byron Davies infection.survey.analysis@ons. gov.uk +44 (0)1633651670 Release date: 7 July 2021 Next release: 21 July 2021
+Contact: Kara Steel and Philippa Haughton infection.survey.analysis@ons. gov.uk +44 (0)1633 651689 Release date: 21 July 2021 Next release: 4 August 2021